andrew-johnson-4/FilesAndFolders/README.md

 ```

 # Audio License

-.wav and .mp3 files are not available for general use yet. soon.
+Feel free to mix and manipulate the .wav / .mp3 files, they are released under same license as the rest of this project.